djbarker/boltzmann/docs/source/guides/basic.rst

 -----------

 At this point we are ready to visualize the output.
-Because we our data is just exposed as Numpy arrays we can use any Python packages we like to plot or otherwise visualize our simulation results.
+Because our data is conveniently exposed as Numpy arrays we can use any Python packages we like to plot or otherwise visualize our simulation results.

 .. note::